Install Infinite Scale on a Server

 wopiserver.yourdomain.com

-file more details.
+file for more details..

 Accessing Infinite Scale

-Infinite Scale can be accessed from the internet and from your local network via a browser using the URL defined in OCIS_DOMAIN
+Infinite Scale can be accessed from the Internet and from your local network via a browser using the URL defined in OCIS_DOMAIN

 :